 - Generate your access credentials in the CKEditor Ecosystem customer dashboard.

 - Configure CKEditor.

-# Subscribe to CKEditor Cloud Services
+# Subscribe to the CKEditor Premium Features free trial

 # Log in to the CKEditor Ecosystem dashboard

-# Create token endpoint
+# Creating token endpoint

-You now need to create a security token endpoint in your application.
+Before you can use your newly activated CKEditor Premium Features free trials bundle, you first need to create a security token endpoint in your application.
 The role of this endpoint is to securely authorize end users of your application to use CKEditor Cloud Services only if they should have access to the content or action they are requesting.

-# Development token endpoint
+# Development token endpoint (fast and easy)

 If you are just starting, you may use the development token endpoint URL which is available out of the box and requires no coding on your side.
 The URL of the development token endpoint can be obtained easily in three simple steps:

-- Press the “Generate” button in the “Development token URL” section of the “CKEditor configuration” tab:
+After choosing the environment, press the “Generate” button in the “Development token URL” section of the “CKEditor configuration” tab: